There are more part time job opportunities today than at any time in history.

-This is a fun job for those who are passionate about fitness, or for people who sit all day at their full-time job and want to counteract the effects of that.
+Working as a fitness instructor is a great job for those who are passionate about health, or for people who sit all day at their full time job and want to counteract the effects of that sedentary lifestyle.

-There is a lot of variety with this option.
-You can become a personal trainer, or you can specialize and focus on teaching yoga, water aerobics, or boot-camp style group workout sessions.
+There’s a lot of variety with this option: you can become a personal trainer, or you can specialize and focus on teaching yoga, water aerobics, or boot-camp style group workout sessions.